-Lower-than-peers efficiency and weak profitability
+Lower-than-peer efficiency and weak profitability

-The b3 Profitability score reflects SkandiaBanken's weaker-than-peers profitability with net income/tangible assets of 0.1% for 2018, a consequence of its relatively low-risk products, its aggressive pricing strategy and its low efficiency.
-The sale of the Norwegian part of the business, which was more efficient and profitable, was credit negative for the bank.
+The b3 Profitability score reflects SkandiaBanken's weaker-than-peer profitability with net income/tangible assets of 0.1% for first six months of 2019, a consequence of its relatively low-risk products, aggressive pricing strategy and low efficiency.
 We expect weak profitability to persist over the outlook period but recognise a gradually improving trend in efficiency.
+While the strategy to grow volumes by focusing on low margin mortgages to Skandia group customers will not necessarily help their net interest margins, the higher lending volumes will help their cost-efficiency by diluting the impact of the fixed costs.